Eonblast/Erlualib/README.md

 	$ erl -pa ./ebin
 	1> eunit:test(lua_test).

+See src/lua_test.erl for the source of these tests.

 ## Samples

+### File

-% Samples
+Samples are in src/lua_sample.erl

-Two options.
-One, run the samples by

 	cd src
 	erlc -I ../include lua_sample.erl
+	erl -pa ../ebin -noinput -noshell -run lua_sample hello -s init stop

+This should give you

+	Hello from Lua!

+and

-	erl -pa ../ebin -noinput -noshell -run lua_sample hello -s init stop erl -pa ../ebin -noinput -noshell -run lua_sample type -s init stop
+	erl -pa ../ebin -noinput -noshell -run lua_sample type -s init stop

+should print

+	Type of 23: number

-Take a look at src/lua_sample.erl to understand more about the usage of this API.
+**Take a look at src/lua_sample.erl to understand more about the usage of this API.**

--- OR --
+### Shell

-Start the Erlang Shell with a path into ebin
+Run the samples from the shell, start the Erlang Shell with a path into ebin

 	$ erl -pa ./ebin